Logiqx/gps-guides/devices/motion/wifi.md

-This method works fine for all of my laptops (Windows 11) and old tablet (iPad gen 3) but not my phone (Samsung Galaxy S7).
+This method works fine for all of my laptops (Windows 11), old tablet (iPad gen 3) and my phone (Samsung Galaxy S7).